astropy/astropy/docs/development/pd/contributing_codebase.rst

 will only run the ``GroupByMethods`` benchmark defined in ``groupby.py``.

-You can also run the benchmark suite using the version of ``pandas`` already installed in your current Python environment.
+You can also run the benchmark suite using the version of ``astropy`` already installed in your current Python environment.
 This can be useful if you do not have virtualenv or conda, or are using the ``setup.py develop`` approach discussed above; for the in-place build